An intern working in a laboratory

 You will be offered a single room in Oxford for the duration of the programme at no cost to you.
 We will let you know further details about your accommodation if you are offered a place.

-You will be able to check in to your room on Monday 1 July at the start of the programme and you will need to check out on Friday 16 or Saturday 17 August.
+You will be able to check into your room on Monday 7 July at the start of the programme and your room will be available until Friday 22 August

 How do I apply?